Types of Uterine Fibroids

 Goldenseal Root (Hydrastis canadensis): This herb is extremely antibiotic, antimicrobial and anti-inflammatory.
 It works to help reduce pain and inflammation from foreign tissue growth.
 Reduction in inflammation may help to prevent scar tissue and adhesion formation.

 Dandelion Root & Leaf (Taraxicum officinalis): This plant provides excellent liver support for improved hormonal balance.
 Dandelion leaf is very nourishing to the body, being high in vitamins and minerals.
 The root aids in liver health, and stimulates digestion for improved estrogen metabolism.

 Ginger Root (Zingiber officinalis): A wonderful herb used to increase circulation and promote blood flow to the uterus.
 The increased circulation also helps to reduce inflammation of the uterus, ovaries or fallopian tubes.

-Dong Quai root (Angelica sinensis): Dong Quai increases circulation, which helps to bring in fresh healthy blood to remove excess tissue growth, heal tissue damage, limit scar tissue and adhesion formation.
+Dong Quai root (Angelica sinensis): Dong Quai increases circulation, which helps to bring in fresh healthy blood to remove excess tissue growth, heal tissue damage, as well as limit scar tissue and adhesion formation.
 Healthy circulation ensures healthy natural cleansing of the body as well.
-Proper circulation is required to remove toxins, dead tissue, diseased tissue, metabolic waste from our bodies.
+Proper circulation is required to remove toxins, dead tissue, diseased tissue, and metabolic waste from our bodies.
 This is very important for women with uterine fibroids.